-If you need land insurance and aren’t sure where to start, contact a local Insurance agent in the Trusted Choice network.
+If you need land insurance and aren’t sure where to start, contact a local Insurance agent in our network.
 Your agent can help you compare quotes from multiple insurance companies and gather the information you need to make an informed decision about land insurance.

 The Basics of Vacant Land Insurance

 - If you own your property outright, you are not required by law to buy land insurance; however, in the event of a lawsuit this coverage will be essential

 - If your property is financed, your lender may require land insurance

 - Vacant land cannot have any existing structures

 - Hunting land insurance is important if your land is used for sport

 Land insurance is a form of property coverage that will cover a claim of bodily injury or property damage if someone has an accident on your property and you are found to be at fault.
 If someone files a lawsuit against you, it will also help to cover your legal fees.